HomeAnswers

 German philosopher Friedrich Nietzsche is one of the most significant philosophers of the 19th century.
-He wrote about a huge range of topics, including truth, morality, history, cultural aesthetics and language.
+He wrote about a huge range of topics, including truth, morality, history, cultural aesthetics, and language.
 As such, excerpts of his published works have become well-known sayings that have survived throughout the centuries.
-Here are just a handful of the most memorable and profound, and the meanings they carry with them.
+Here are just eight of the most memorable and profound Friedrich Nietzsche quotes and the meanings behind them.

 1. “God Is Dead, and We Have Killed Him.”